shalen-original/java-sh-utils/README.md

 Handles basic array stuff such as swap and random array generation.
 It also implements some methods already present in the standard library (such as *clone*), because we were not allowed to use them.

 ### shtutils.profile ###
-Contains a basic method profiler and some tools for data visualization.
+Contains a basic method profiler.

 ### shutils.data.structures (coming soon)###
 Contains all the implementation of data structures shown and implemented in the course.
 These are the common